Russia cuts gas through Nord Stream 1 to 20% of capacity | Headlines

 The draft law aims to lower demand for gas by 15% from August through March with voluntary steps.
 If there aren't enough savings, mandatory cuts would be triggered in the 27-nation bloc.

-Russia, which has reduced or cut off natural gas to 12 EU countries since the war, insists that the new drop-off through Nord Stream 1 is because maintenance is needed on a turbine for a compressor station and another turbine sent for repairs in Canada has been delayed.
-It has said the paperwork for the return of the second turbine has raised questions about Western sanctions.
+Russia, which has reduced or cut off natural gas to 12 EU countries since the war, insists that the new drop-off through Nord Stream 1 is because maintenance is needed on a turbine for a compressor station and another turbine sent for repairs in Canada isn't yet back in place.
+It has said the paperwork for the return of the latter turbine has raised questions about Western sanctions.

 European leaders and analysts say the reductions are a pretext to try to divide EU countries and elevate prices.

+“As before, we see no technical cause” for the cuts, German government spokeswoman Christiane Hoffmann said in Berlin, adding that “from our point of view, there is nothing standing in the way of transporting the turbine to Russia.”
+“What we are seeing here is actually a power play, and we won't let ourselves be impressed by that,” she added.

-"The developing situation seems to support our view that recent Russian cuts inflows are a purposeful deterioration in gas trade due to geopolitical escalations,'' James Huckstepp, manager for Europe, Middle East, and Africa gas analytics at S&P Global Commodity Insights, said in a research note Tuesday.
+Gazprom's latest move “seems to support our view that recent Russian cuts in flows are a purposeful deterioration in gas trade due to geopolitical escalations,'' James Huckstepp, manager for Europe, Middle East and Africa gas analytics at S&P Global Commodity Insights, said in a research note Tuesday.

-"That being the case, it increases our skepticism around Russian imports in the months ahead,'' Huckstepp said.
+“That being the case, it increases our scepticism around Russian imports in the months ahead,'' Huckstepp said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)